Show content for:

 All registered and/or completed courses are recorded on the academic record, including all failed and/or repeated courses.

-You will need to determine, via your department, if the course you wish to take is being taught and if there is space in the class.
+You will need to determine, via your Academic department, if the course you wish to repeat is being taught and if there is space in the class.
 Students taking courses for the first time will be given priority for registration.

-Some courses are available through continuing education.
-However, the continuing education calendar must show the following in the course descriptions "Full-time Equivalent(s):" for the course to be included in the GPA calculations.
-For example, COMM 1008 indicates in the continuing education calendar "Full-time Equivalent(s): COMM 1007".
-This means, that if you want to repeat COMM 1007- College English, you can take this course through continuing education, and it will be part of the GPA calculations.
+Some courses are available through our School of Continuing Education.
+However, the Continuing Education course page must show "Full-time Equivalent(s)" in the course descriptions for it to be included in GPA calculations.
+For example, COMM 1162 Introduction to College Communication indicates "Full-time Equivalent: COMM 1000".
+This means that if you want to retake COMM 1000 Introduction to College Communication, you can take COMM 1162 through Continuing Education and it will be part of your GPA calculations.

 Spring Program Delivery